soulflyer/image-search/README.md

 Searches a mongo database for images with specified metadata.
 Certain assumptions are made about the files containing the pics:

 The pictures are stored in various sizes.
-In each size, the last part of the pathname is of the form: yyyy/mm/dd<project name>
+In each size, the last part of the pathname is of the form: yyyy/mm/dd-project-name

 There is a directory for each of thumbnail, medium, large and fullsize pictures.
 These directories are specified in the preferences collection in the database.